spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/nutanix.md

 ## Workflow

 The following summary steps outline the Nutanix cloud workflow illustrated in the diagram.
 Since only self-hosted instances of Palette and Palette VerteX have access to the system console by a system administrator, the registration step is performed at the system level, making the Nutanix cloud available to all the tenants.
-Regular Palette users perform the remaining steps in Palette and their local environment.
+Regular Palette or VerteX users perform the remaining steps in Palette and their local environment.

 ![Diagram showing the overall Nutanix workflow for users to construct self-hosted cloud solutions tailored to their environment.](/clusters_data-center_nutanix_workflow.png)